flutter/website/src/docs/cookbook/networking/update-data.md

 ## 2. Updating data over the internet using the `http` package

-In this example, you'll learn how to update an album title to the [JSONPlaceholder][] using the [`http.put()`][] method.
+This recipe covers how to update an album title to the [JSONPlaceholder][] using the [`http.put()`][] method.

 <!-- skip -->